-There is also an Insect Zoo and a meerkat and prairie dog exhibit, where kids can crawl through tunnels and play in the sand, just like the amazing burrowing species.
+There is also an Insect Zoo and a meerkat and prairie dog exhibit, where kids can crawl through tunnels and play in the sand, just like the fantastic burrowing species.

 Adjacent to the Children’s Zoo is a large lawn and playground area with a food stand, the Leaping Lemur Café, and a 1920s Dentzel model carousel housed in a round wood domed structure.

 Other areas at the zoo are Bear Country on the edge of the South America exhibit, which includes Grizzly Gulch and Eagle Island — a small wooded island in the middle of a scenic pond area for the bald eagle.

 Part of Bear Country and South America is circled by Little Puffer, a historic miniature train with a scenic route.